madetech/nhs-virtual-visit/docs/development/README.md

 npm run test:contract
 ```

 Note: A test database is required to run contract tests.

-You can quickly set one up using `bin/setup_test_db_docker.sh`.
+Run `./bin/setup_test_mssql_docker.sh` to set up and run the test database.

+Notes:
+The script will create the database and populate with an admin user and organisation data.
+Check docker memory allocation, port 1433 isn't used, wait time can be increased to check if the problem is mssql having no time to startup.

 ## Running end to end (E2E) tests